nair0lf32/blog/README.md

 ## Usage

-- After cloning this install deps with the usual `npm install`
+- After cloning this install all deps with the usual `npm install` command
 - Highly recommended to use Gatsby CLI.
 You can install it using `npm install -g gatsby-cli`
-- `gatsby develop` gives a preview server on `http://localhost:8000`
+- `gatsby develop` gives a preview server
 - To build use `gatsby build`
-- You can also just use npm to test and build
+- You can also just use npm commands directly to test and build

 ## 🚀 Deployment